Dinarauz/Metropolitan-Transportation-Authority-Project-Analysis-Payment-Method-/README.md

 -Build an interactive Tableau Dashboard to make key insights easy to explore.

 **Tools Used:**
-- **Python (pandas, numpy, seaborn, matplotlib, panel, datetime)** – for data cleaning, analysis, and visualization.
+- **Python (pandas, numpy, seaborn, matplotlib, requests, panel)** – for data cleaning, analysis, and visualization.
    -Grouped the data, used Pivot tables
 - **Jupyter Notebook** for organizing and running the analysis.
 - **Tableau** – for interactive dashboard development and visualization **Tableau Public**